Decoherence effects in entangled fermion pairs at colliders: Introduction

 In these first measurements, the $t\bar{t}$ system was modeled as a closed system at the point of the quark decays.
 However, top quarks may radiate gluons or photons in the short period of time before decaying, leading to a reduction in quantum spin information, \textit{i.e.}, \textit{decoherence}.
 It is generally been expected that next-to-leading (NLO) and next-to-next-to-leading (NNLO) order corrections to spin correlations in QCD are small~\cite{Behring:2019iiv,Czakon:2020qbd,Mazzitelli:2021mmm} and therefore have therefore been assumed to have a negligible effect in entanglement measures.
+The reader is referred to Refs.~\cite{Groote:2008ux,Groote:2010zf,Groote:2009zk,Bernreuther:2015yna,Frederix:2021zsh} for further works on the spin-state of the top quarks and the angular distributions of the daughter leptons.
 Similarly, NLO QED effects in the quantum information studies of $h,Z\to \tau^+\tau^-$ have not been included.
 With an increasing program of future quantum measurements planned at high-energy colliders it is timely to revisit these assumptions.

 Decoherence can be studied by recognizing that realistic quantum systems are always embedded in some environment.
 This interaction with the system results in `leakage of information' to the environment, decreasing the entanglement between the components of the system under test~\cite{Zeh1970OnTI,Zurek:1981xq,Zurek:1982ii,Paz,zurek2003decoherencetransitionquantumclassical}.
 In particle physics, decoherence has been explored in the context of flavour entanglement for Kaon systems~\cite{Bertlmann:2004yg}, effective field theory~\cite{Burgess:2024heo,Salcedo:2024smn,Salcedo:2024nex} and soft radiation~\cite{Carney:2017jut,Carney:2017oxp,Carney:2018ygh,Neuenfeld:2018fdw,Semenoff:2019dqe}.\footnote{The reader is referred to e.g.~\cite{Schlosshauer:2019ewh} for a more complete overview of decoherence in general.}